sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - debug
      - N
      - to keep all intermediate files for debug
-   * - core
-     - N
-     - When the target is selected as bm1688, it is used to select the number of tpu cores for parallel computing, and the default setting is 1 tpu core
    * - asymmetric
      - N
      - Do INT8 asymmetric quantization